 Definitions

-- n.
-The chief magistrate of a port or maritime town; in early English history, the representative or appointee of the crown having authority over a mercantile town.
-The appointment was made with especial reference to the good order of a crowded commercial population, and the collection of royal revenues there, the functions of this officer having a general correspondence to those of a shirgerefa (sheriff) in a county.
-Formerly also
+- noun The chief magistrate of a port or maritime town; in early English history, the representative or appointee of the crown having authority over a mercantile town.

 Etymologies